nissi31/fitness-pose-app/README.md

 - See your feedback and annotated video

 **Model:** YOLOv8 pose estimation
-**Author:** nissi31
 **Framework:** Gradio

 > Note: Feedback is shown as time-marked text.
-For best results, use videos with clear, unobstructed views.
+For best results, use short videos of less than 5 seconds with clear, unobstructed views.

 ---